 7. the interviewees’ perceptions about the SCWE at the site, which can be obtained by asking them the following questions:

-How do you define the term “SafetyConscious Work Environment”?
+How do you define the term “Safety-Conscious Work Environment”?
 (Note: if the interviewees do not clearly understand the term, thank them and explain how the NRC defines SCWE before continuing.)

 In what ways does your management support a SCWE?